hmdhszd/Phonebook_Backend_REST-API_using_Golang_and_PostgreSQL/README.md

   4 | 0029848289238  | Leonardo DiCaprio  | 9255 Sunset Blvd., Suite 615, West Hollywood, California 90069 United States | Leonardo@DiCaprio.com
 (4 rows)
 ```
+## Now, we can test our API using Postman:

 ## Add a new contact